-As of
+As of Dec ember

-December December January

-\$ in millions 2020 2019 2019
+\$ in millions 2021 2020

-Unsecured loans \$14,291 \$11,793 \$9,526
+Unsecured loans \$15,484 \$14,291

-Total \$14,291 \$11,793 \$9,526
+Total \$15,484 \$14,291

-In the table above, unsecured loans included an allowance for impairment of \$6 million as of December 2020, \$2 million as of December 2019 and \$3 million as of January 1, 2019.
-The company's allowance for impairment of \$6 million as of December 2020 increased from \$2 million as of December 2019, primarily due to changes in modelling assumptions, such as probability of default, due to the deteriorating macroeconomic environment.
+In the table above, unsecured loans included an allowance for impairment of \$5 million as of December 2021 and \$6 million as of December 2020.
+The company's allowance for impairment is impacted by a variety of factors including changes in modelling assumptions based on updated macroeconomic assumptions.
+The decrease in company's allowance for impairment is primarily due to an improvement in the macroeconomic environment as of December 2021.
 These financial assets remained in stage 1 throughout the whole year.